Raspet-Flight-Research-Laboratory/SOAR/nac294_information.md

 ---
 # * (06/12/2024) *

 ** Started working on connecting Ardupilot and AirSim.
-(Much harder than it sounds.)
+(Much harder than it sounds.) **

+** Updated Unreal .gitignore to allow Blocks.uproject to the github. **

+** THERE ARE NOW TWO START UP SCRIPTS.
+One scripts starts AirSim with PX4, the other starts AirSim with Ardupilot. **
 ---